Infection Prevention and Control

 - Healthcare-Associated Infections (HAI)

-Healthcare-associated infections are infections that patients acquire while receiving treatment for medical or surgical conditions.
-HAI occur in all settings of care and are associated with a variety of causes.
+HAIs are infections that patients acquire while receiving treatment for medical or surgical conditions.
+HAIs occur in all settings of care and are associated with a variety of causes.

 - Infection Control Precautions